nteetor/yonder/README.md

 ## Installation

-yonder is still a work in progress and may be downloaded from GitHub.
+The latest development version of yonder may be installed from GitHub.

 ```R
 # install.packages("remotes")